WHAT IS ANXIETY?

 In fact, there is a name for this good type of stress (anxiety) – “eustress”.
-Check out this helpful and informative article on eustress.

 There were days the anxiety was so bad I would be in tears.
 I constantly thought something wrong with me and wondered why I couldn’t just be “normal”.

 I was totally overwhelmed with daily life and found completing tasks hard.

 I would look at others getting stuff done and wondered how they juggled their responsibilities with such ease and beat myself up because I couldn’t.